Limited Company

 You've been thinking about making the leap from employee to self-employed.
 If contracting is one of the options you're considering, this article is for you.

-We'll run you through the basics, including what it means to be a contractor, how it differs from full-time employment and the type of business structures that contractors typically choose.
+We'll run you through the basics, including what is a contractor, what it means to be a contractor, how it differs from full-time employment and the type of business structures that contractors typically choose.

 Contractors are self-employed individuals who provide services to a business.
 Generally, they're highly skilled, and are hired for projects that require specialist skills or to bolster a team during busy periods.